-- Never respond to email or phone calls requesting verification of username and/or password.
-If you receive a request for this information, please notify the IT Security Team at [email protected].
+- Never respond to emails or phone calls requesting verification of username and/or password.
+Likewise, never respond to requests for "emergency" purchases of gift cards or similar cash-equivalent items.
+If you receive a request for this type, please notify the IT Security Team at firstname.lastname@example.org.
 Also, please forward suspicious emails, so the team can investigate.

 - In the same manner, do not respond to suspicious links in email messages or web pages.
 Doing so may allow malware and computer viruses to be downloaded onto your system.
 Always look at the address bar of your browser to make sure you are at a site you are familiar with.
 It is important to know how to spot a fake website, so you don't fall prey to a phishing scam.

 - Install CrowdStrike antivirus/anti-malware software on your computer.
 This software is available in PioneerWeb (under the "Resources" tab) for Windows and Apple operating systems and is available for use on DU owned machines as well as personal machines of faculty, students, and staff.

 - Be sure to have software updates performed on all of your computer operating systems and applications.
 The links below provide information for Microsoft and Apple products.

 - Use secure passwords that can't be easily guessed; protect your passwords by not having them accessible.
 Guidelines for selecting secure passwords are given below.